 1. Draw Or Transfer Your Unicorn Head

-2. Paint The Background First
+2. Paint The Background

-Paint the background with a small flat brush.
-I used parrot blue and white.
+I used bimini blue (bright aqua green) and white.
 I dipped my brush in both colors to get an inconsistent color.

-3. Paint The Unicorn’s Head White
+3. Paint The Unicorn’s Head White with some blue shading

 Paint the eye and nostril black with a small round brush.